The Redlands Track Park is a quality outdoor recreation reserve located in the heart of Redlands Coast.

 Spider Baby is similar in construction to the Pool Shark trail but is more open.
 The trail includes large mounds – some more than 4m high – that provide a fantastic experience for more advanced riders.
 The descending trail also offers sharp steep rises and descents and some small drop-off features.

 Weippin in the Bowl is a small section of trail that includes a large bowl-shaped feature where riders can ascend or descend a near vertical wall.

 This trail has large dirt mounds like a pump track with dips, and sharp short ascents and descents weaving tightly between groves of with casuarina trees.
 The trail can be accessed from the start of Spider Baby (one-way) trail.
 About 50m in on the right.

 Facilities and amenities

-There are two trailhead shelters located in the Redland track Park.
-One is located at the Clarke Street entrance and the other at the McDonald Road entrance.
-These have a seat, maps, water, horse/dog trough, bike racks/horse hitching rail and a bike repair station.
+There are three trailhead shelters located in the Redland Track Park.
+These are at the Clarke Street entrance, McDonald Road entrance and the other at the Congreve Cresent.
+These have a seat, maps, water, horse/dog trough and bike racks/horse hitching rail.

 There are not yet public amenities in Redlands Track Park.
 For the nearest public toilets, go to:

 - Bloomfield Street, in the Cleveland Town Centre

 - Keith Surridge Park, Finucane Road, Alexandra Hills